Jaggubhai: Soundtrack

+The soundtrack, released on 27 September 2009, was scored by newcomer Rafee, a Singapore-based musician and former assistant to A. R. Rahman.
+Pavithra Srinivasan of Rediff.com rated the album 2.5 out of 5 stars.

 Release

-The satellite rights of the film were sold to Zee Thamizh.
-The film was given a "U/A" certificate by the Indian Censor Board.

-Reception

 Jaggubhai had a well-attended premiere on 27 January 2010 at a popular multiplex in Chennai, with the event being dubbed as the most well-attended film premiere of all time for a Tamil film.
-The film released two days later, amidst much competition and opened in most centres across Chennai, Tamil Nadu as well as in various regions overseas to an average opening.
-The film grossed Rs.
-9,19,564 in the opening weekend in Chennai and was declared an average film.

-Reviews
+The film was theatrically released two days later.

+Critical reception
-Upon release, the film generally received mixed to negative reviews from film critics.
-Rediff.com gave a very negative review of the film criticizing all major aspects of the film from performance to production values labelling K. S. Ravikumar as "the biggest culprit" whilst mentioning that "the screenplay is silliness personified".
-Sarath Kumar is described as "a major disappointment, despite being given a role that would make any actor go green with envy", whilst Shriya Saran "gains brownie points by looking hot in various skimpy dresses" despite "not [being] successful in acting".

-Sify.com was relatively less critical describing the movie as "run of the mill" though citing that the "major plus point of the film is that it is only 2 hours, and the camera work of RD Rajasekhar is scintillating".
-Sarath Kumar with his "macho tough look carries the film on his shoulders", while Shriya Saran as the spoiled brat is "adequate".
-Srisha "can’t emote" while Goundamani is a "scream", continued the review.
+Pavithra Srinivasan of Rediff.com gave a very negative review of the film, criticising all major aspects from performance to production values, labelling Ravikumar as "the biggest culprit" whilst mentioning that "the screenplay is silliness personified".
+She described Sarathkumar as "a major disappointment, despite being given a role that would make any actor go green with envy", whilst Saran "gains brownie points by looking hot in various skimpy dresses" despite "not [being] successful in acting".
+Sify was relatively less critical, describing the film as "run of the mill" though citing that the "major plus point of the film is that it is only 2 hours, and the camera work of RD Rajasekhar is scintillating".
+The critical said Sarathkumar, with his "macho tough look carries the film on his shoulders", while Saran as the spoiled brat is "adequate".
+They added that Srisha "can’t emote" while Goundamani is a "scream".